fhfuih/Course-Monitor-Web/README.md

 ## Before You Start

-Create a `.env.local` file at the root directory of this repo.
+Create a `.env` file at the root directory of this repo.
 Specify the API of the quota data server using `REACT_APP_DATASERVER`.

 For example, you have cloned the backend part of this project and run on `localhost:8000`, the default Django port.
 You will need to write

     REACT_APP_DATASERVER=http://localhost:8000/

-in the `.env.local` file.
+in the `.env` file.
 If you do not specify this environment variable, the app will use `http://localhost:8000/` as default.

 ## Available Scripts